erikorange/aprs-digipeater/README.md

 `static const char *t_black[MAX_T+1]	= 	{ "", "\e[38;2;0;0;0m",`

-to this, which forces the black text to appear white:
+to this, which forces the black text to appear white on what will now be a black background:

 `static const char *t_black[MAX_T+1]	= 	{ "", "\e[38;2;255;255;255m",`

-Rebuild direwolf if you decide to make this change later after the initial direwolf build and install:
+If you choose to make this change _after_ the initial build and install of direwolf, then you must rebuild direwolf using these commands:
 ```
 cd ~/direwolf
 rm -rf build